-Oil prices rose on support from lingering concerns about geopolitical risk and reports of dwindling global oil stocks.
+Oil prices rose and were headed for their largest weekly gain since July on support from lingering concerns about geopolitical risk and reports of dwindling global oil stocks.

 “The geopolitical jitters just keep getting priced in here more and more, as we get closer to the moment of the strikes, if there are any,” said John Kilduff, partner at hedge fund Again Capital Management.
 He noted that Syria poses a large risk to global stability because of its relationship with powerful oil producers.